ohmycola/Taxi-Demand-Prediction-Study/README.md

 ## Model selection
 A LSTM model is used as baseline model.
+I have tried a 1D-CRNN model, but the performance is not good, I will try to fine-tuning in the future.
 Other model results will coming soon.

 ## Performance metrics